 Image: Deccan Chronicle

-A British-Indian Poet, Illustrator, and Writer, Nikita Gill has published eight volumes of poetry, including “The Girl and The Goddess” and “Wild Embers.”
+A British Poet, Illustrator, and Writer, Nikita Gill have published eight volumes of poetry, including “The Girl and The Goddess” and “Wild Embers.”
 She offers a fresh and feminist view on love, fairytales, and, uniquely enough, Greek Myths.
-Her illustrations are often in sync with the poems and add a visual impact to them.
+Her illustrations are often in sync with the poems and impact them visually.

-An ambassador of National Poetry Day, she talks about how her poems are inspired by fierce feminist voices like Sylvia Plath and Maya Angelou, as well as the famous poet Robert Frost.
+An ambassador of National Poetry Day, she talks about how her poems are inspired by fierce feminist voices like Sylvia Plath, Maya Angelou, and the famous poet Robert Frost.
 She is also one of the most popular poets on Instagram, with 655K followers!